KPackratt2k/S-ENC-YUV/README.md

 - Double-sided tape or adhesive pads
 - Heat shrink tubes
 - Soldering iron
-- Hot air gun or SMD rework station
+- Hot air gun or SMD rework station (for melting the heat shrink tubes)
 - A drill with 2mm (or smaller) and 6mm drill bits

 ### Advanced Board Configurations